daisy/pipeline-modules/README.md

 ### XProc scripts

-The NLP/TTS must always be called before any other transformation to make certain that the aural CSS stylesheets will be applied on the original documents.
+The XProc scripts aims at dealing with the restrictions of the input formats and the TTS workflow, which the Java step is unaware of.
+They can process three different formats:
+- DTBook
+- Zedai
+- HTML

 Let us consider the transformation of a DTBook document.
-Such document will be processed in the following order:
+Such a document will be processed in the following order:

-- dtbook-break-detection (XProc) passes dtbook-specific lexing options to the generic module break-detection (XProc);
+- dtbook-break-detection (XProc) passes dtbook-specific lexing options to the generic module called `break-detection` (XProc);
-- break-detection starts by calling the Java-based break detection which adds dtbook-independent words and sentences to the document (Java);
+- `break-detection` starts by calling the Java-based break detection which adds format-independent words and sentences to the document (Java);
-- The words and sentences are moved, merged or discarded so as to be compliant with the DTBook grammar (XProc);
+- The words and sentences are moved, merged or discarded so as to comply with the DTBook grammar (XProc);
 - The words and sentences are replaced with DTBook elements (XProc);
-- The content is split around the skippable elements (e.g. pagenums) so that the SMIL files will be able to reference them individually (XProc);
+- The XML content is split around the skippable/escapable elements (e.g. pagenums) so that the SMIL files will be able to reference them individually (XProc);
 - Some IDs are generated to make sure that we'll be able to reference the elements in the SMIL files (XProc);
 - The enriched DTBook and the list of sentence IDs are returned to the main script, e.g. to dtbook-to-epub3 or dtbook-to-daisy3.